-- Possess a baccalaureate degree in any field from a regionally accredited college or university, or be in the senior year of undergraduate study
+- Possess a baccalaureate degree in any field from a college or university that holds institutional accreditation, or be in the senior year of undergraduate study

 - Have a minimum cumulative GPA of 3.0 on a 4.0 scale

-- Achieve a C or better in all prerequisite courses from a regionally accredited college or university.
+- Achieve a C or better in all prerequisite courses from a college or university that holds institutional accreditation.
 All prerequisite courses must have been completed within 10 years prior to application.
-Required prerequisite courses include mathematics, general chemistry, organic chemistry, biochemistry, anatomy and physiology I and II, and introductory nutrition
+Required prerequisite courses include mathematics, general chemistry, organic chemistry, biochemistry, anatomy, physiology, and introductory nutrition.

 - Submit valid GRE, MCAT, or DAT scores (Please note: This entry exam requirement has been waived for the 2024 application cycle.)